 1. Gather equipment

 Rationale: It ensures that you have everything necessary to render colostomy care.
-Ensure that you have all the materials that you need based on the type of colostomy your patient has.
+Ensure that you have all the materials you need based on the type of colostomy your patient has.

 2. Encourage patients to look at the stoma